Once upon a time…

 Neuroscience is discovering that the brain is wired to organize, retain and access information through story.
 If that is true, then when you teach through story, your children will be able to remember what is taught, access that information, and apply it more readily.
 (Sherry Norfolk)

-In Another’s Shoes – Stepping into character traits such as Courage, Kindness, Honesty, Self-discipline and Perseverance promote healthy relationships.
-Folk and Fairy Tales connect listeners with the feelings and deeds of the characters in the stories.
-Relating to the “underdog” paves the way to empathy and the ability to walk in someone else’s shoes.
+Folk and Fairy tales connect listeners with the feelings and deeds of the characters in the stories.
+Relating to the “underdog” paves the way to empathy and a better understanding of what it’s like to walk in someone else’s shoes.

 “After nourishment, shelter, and companionship, stories are the thing we need most in the world.” — Philip Pullman